binchenX/understand_container/docs/ch3.md

 # CGroups

-Namespaces control what the processes inside of the containers can *see*, cgroup controls *how much* resources they can use.
-Namespace is about isolation, cgroup is about "budget" control.
+While namespaces control what the processes inside the containers can *see*, cgroups control *how much* resources they can use.
+Namespaces are about isolation, while cgroups are about resource "budget" control.

-Follow the same methodology as we did when walking through the namespaces usage in container, we'll create/run a container first, then run a new a process in the container and see how the cgroup in the host system changes; and then we see how to config the cgroup, firstly manually manipulating the host cgroup files and then using the runc config files and docker cli command.
+Following the same methodology as we did when walking through the usage of namespaces in a container, we'll first create and run a container.
+Then, we'll run a new process in the container and observe how the cgroup in the host system changes.
+After that, we'll explore how to configure the cgroup, first by manually manipulating the host cgroup files, and then using the runc config files and Docker CLI commands.

 ## Create cgroup

-Take a snapshot of the cgroups before creating a container using the following command. `lscgroup` is command line tool that lists all the cgroup currently in the system, simply by walk `/sys/fs/cgroup/`.
+Before creating a container, take a snapshot of the cgroups using the following command. `lscgroup` is a command-line tool that lists all the cgroups currently in the system, simply by walking through `/sys/fs/cgroup/`.

 ```
 lscgroup | tee cgroup.b